Fair Work Commission - how we're different

-The Fair Work Ombudsman (us) and the Fair Work Commission (the Commission) (previously called Fair Work Australia) are independent government organisations.
+The Fair Work Ombudsman (us) and the Fair Work Commission (the Commission) are independent and separate government organisations.

 We enforce compliance with the Fair Work Act 2009, related legislation, awards and registered agreements.
-We also help employers and employees by providing advice and education on pay rates and workplace conditions.
+We also help employers and employees by providing advice, education and assistance on pay rates and workplace rights and obligations.

 - provide reliable and timely information about Australia’s workplace relations system

 - educate people about fair work practices, rights and obligations

 - resolve workplace issues by promoting and monitoring compliance with suspected breaches of workplace laws, awards and registered agreements

 - enforce workplace laws and seek penalties for breaches of workplace laws

 - enforce certain orders made by the Commission.

 - investigate unfair dismissal and unlawful termination applications